Density of thin film billiard reflection pseudogroup in Hamiltonian symplectomorphism pseudogroup

 \begin{proof} The inclusion $\pi_{odd>1}\gh\subset\gh$ follows from the fact that $\pi_{odd>1}$ is the projection along the vector subspace $\La_1\oplus(\oplus_{j\in2\zz_{\geq0}}\La_j)\subset\ggo\subset\gh$.
 Each element of the Lie algebra $\gh$ is represented as a sum of a vector in $\La_0$ and a linear combination of Poisson brackets $\{ H_{d,a}, H_{k,b}\}$, by definition and (\ref{poissform}).
 The latter Poisson brackets lie in $\La_{d+k-1}\oplus\La_{d+k+1}$, by (\ref{osum}), and thus, have components of the same parity $d+k+1(\mod 2)$.
 Note that if $d+k-1=1$, then the above bracket lies in $\La_1\oplus\La_{3,0}\subset\ggo\subset\gh$, by (\ref{j=2}), and its $\pi_{odd>1}$-projection lies in $\La_{3,0}$.
 The two last statements together imply the second statement of the claim.
 If $a(s)$ and $b(s)$ have zero average, then $H_{d,a}, H_{k,b}\in\ggo\subset\gh$, thus, $\{ H_{d,a}, H_{k,b}\}\in\gh$.
 Hence, the latter bracket lies in $\pi_{odd>1}\gh$, if $d+k$ is even and no less than 4.
 This proves the claim. \end{proof}

 Taking projection $\pi_\Psi$ of a vector $w\in\gh$ to $\Psi$ consists of first taking its projection

 and then replacing each $f_j(s)$ in the above right-hand side by its average $\widehat f_j$:

 If $w=\{ H_{d,a},H_{k,b}\}$ with $d+k=2j\geq4$, then $P_w(y)=cR_j(y)$, see (\ref{rdy}), $c\in\rr$, which follows from (\ref{rapav}).
 This together with Claim 1 implies that the vector space $\sqrt{1+y^2}\Psi$ is contained in the vector space spanned by the polynomials $R_j$.
 Now it remains to prove the converse: each $R_j$ is contained in $\sqrt{1+y^2}\Psi$.
-To this end, we have to find the above functions $a$ and $b$ with zero average so that $P_w(y)\neq0$, i.e., so that the above constant factor $c$ be non-zero.
+To this end, we have to show that one can choose the above functions $a$ and $b$ with zero average so that $P_w(y)\neq0$, i.e., so that the above constant factor $c$ be non-zero.
+This statement is implied by the second equality in (\ref{j=2}) and can be also proved directly as follows.
 Let $b(s)$ be an arbitrary smooth non-constant function on the circle with zero average.
 Set $a(s)=b'(s)$.
 Let $d+k=2j\geq4$.
 Then

 by (\ref{dkfg}).
 The function $f_{j-1}(s)$ has positive average, since so does its first term, while its second term has zero average.
 Therefore, $P_w=cR_j$, $c>0$.
 Proposition \ref{prepsum} is proved. \end{proof}